 as possible so that the Antarctic trip can be

 tailored to the individual need.
-There's no
+There is no

-someone to live a fairly normal life at home
+someone living a fairly normal reasonably active

-should particularly prevent a trip to Antarctica,
+life at home should prevent a trip to Antarctica,

 obviously it is very much down to individual